Anterior Shoulder Dislocation – Advice regarding healing and recovery

 Physiotherapy follow up

-Physiotherapy rehabilitation should commence around 1 to 2 weeks after your injury.
-It is common for a shoulder dislocation to re-dislocate and therefore attending your arranged physiotherapy sessions is essential.
+Physiotherapy rehabilitation should commence around 3 weeks after your injury.
+It is common for a shoulder dislocation to re-dislocate and therefore attending your arranged physiotherapy session is essential.
+Your shoulder will also be assessed to ensure there is no muscle damage or stiffness occurring.
 Physiotherapy will enable you to regain full range of movement and strength, stabilise the shoulder and return to full function.

 A referral will have been sent to Physiotherapy for this on the day of your Virtual Fracture clinic appointment.
-If you have not received an appointment one week after your fracture clinic phone call, please contact the physiotherapy department on 01482 674880 between the hours 8.00am – 4.00pm Monday to Friday.
-If there is no answer please leave a message and your call will be returned with the same working day.
+If you have not received an appointment within one week after your fracture clinic phone call, please contact the physiotherapy department on tel: 01482 674880 between the hours 8.00am to 4.00pm Monday to Friday.
+If there is no answer, please leave a message and your call will be returned within the same working day.

 When should I start increasing my activity?

-Repetitive shoulder movements and lifting objects heavier than a cup of water should be avoided to begin with.
-However, as your movement improves and pain reduces, little by little you can increase the amount of weight that you are able to lift.
-Progressing quickly from lifting a cup of water to a heavy shopping bag for example would not be advisable, as is likely to result in overloading of the soft tissue and could consequently lead to further injury.
+Repetitive shoulder movements and lifting objects heavier than a glass of water should be avoided to begin with.
+However, from 3 weeks you can return to light activities, as your movement improves and pain reduces.
+Little by little you can increase the amount of weight that you are able to lift.
+Progressing quickly from lifting a glass of water to a heavy shopping bag for example would not be advisable, as is likely to result in overloading of the soft tissue and could consequently lead to further injury.

-If you participate in an active hobby then it is advisable that you do not return to this until you have full strength and full range of movement.
-Your physiotherapist will be able to advice you regarding this.
+If you participate in an active hobby, then it is advisable that you do not return to this until you have full strength and full range of movement.
+Your physiotherapist will be able to advise you regarding this.

 General Advice and Consent